-- 6.4.11 The limited grounds on which decisions of assessment boards or examiners may be challenged, and the possibility of further pursuing a complaint to the Office of the Independent Adjudicator for Higher Education. - 6.4.12 Attendance, absence reporting and requirements about keeping in contact with King's. - 6.4.13 Requirements for paying tuition fees, dates for payment of fees and what happens if fees are not paid, which may for example result in a student not graduating or not being allowed to reenrol, or being suspended. - 6.4.14 Powers to suspend, interrupt or exclude students, for example for a breach of King's misconduct or health and safety regulations. - 6.4.15 Provisions for investigating allegations of misconduct by students, and which may for example result in a student being expelled, awarded a zero mark, required to pay compensation for damage, required to undertake community service, or fined.
-The regulations also 7 set out provisions for appealing, and complaining to the Office of the Independent Adjudicator for Higher Education. - 6.4.16 Requirements on students following any course, or part of course, which requires a Disclosure and Barring Service check as a condition of enrolment to also provide written notification of any subsequent criminal convictions during their time as a student (and see also paragraphs 13-15 below). - Regulations which permit a student's registration to be suspended or even terminated where the grounds specified in the regulations are met.
+- 5.4.13 Requirements for paying tuition fees, dates for payment of fees and what happens if fees are not paid, which may for example result in a student not graduating, not being allowed to reenrol, being suspended or having their registration terminated. - 5.4.14 Powers to suspend or interrupt students, or for students to have their registration terminated, for example for a breach of King's misconduct or health and safety regulations. - 5.4.15 Provisions for investigating allegations of misconduct by students, and which may for example result in a student being expelled, awarded a zero mark, required to pay compensation for damage, required to undertake community service, or fined. - 5.4.16 Requirements on students following any programme, or part of programme, which requires a Disclosure and Barring Service check as a condition of enrolment to also provide written notification of any subsequent criminal convictions during their time as a student (and see also Sections 12-14 below). - 5.4.17 Regulations which permit a student's registration to be suspended or terminated where the grounds specified in the regulations are met.
 The grounds include poor attendance, inability to fulfil the programme requirements, lack of ability, persistent failure to respond to King's communications/instructions, or any other good academic cause.
-These Regulations also contain provision for the removal of a student from an external environment (for example, a work placement, or another higher education establishment) where a student fails to comply with the rules and regulations applicable to that external environment.
-The regulations also set out provisions for

-- appealing, and complaining to the Office of the Independent Adjudicator for Higher Education. - Regulations concerning fitness for registration and practice, which explain the particular rules applicable to students following a course of study which leads to a professional qualification registrable with a statutory regulatory body (for example, certain medical and teaching qualifications).
-The regulations explain which courses they apply to, and the requirement on King's to be satisfied that such students are fit to practise in the relevant profession.
+These regulations also contain provision for the removal of a student from an external environment (for example, a work placement, or another higher education establishment) where a student fails to comply with the rules and regulations applicable to that external environment. - 5.4.18 Regulations concerning fitness for registration and practise, which explain the particular rules applicable to students following a programme of study which leads to a professional qualification registrable with a statutory regulatory body (for example, certain medical and teaching qualifications).
+The regulations explain which programmes they apply to, and the requirement on King's to be satisfied that such students are fit to practise in the relevant profession.
 The regulations explain how concerns about fitness to practise are investigated, and that a student's registration may, for example, be suspended or terminated if the regulations are breached.
-The regulations also set out provisions for appealing, and complaining to the Office of the Independent Adjudicator for Higher Education. - 6.4.19 The Student Complaints Procedure, which explains the procedures which students should use if they have a complaint, including applicable time limits for lodging complaints, and which also explains where students can obtain assistance or advice in relation to complaints (or potential complaints).
-The regulations also set out provisions for appealing, and complaining to the Office of the Independent Adjudicator for Higher Education. - 6.4.20 Regulations relating to King's Academic Board, which has responsibility for awarding degrees and other qualifications, and is also responsible for regulating student academic misconduct (for example, plagiarism by students) and student discipline. - 6.4.21 Regulations which apply to anyone using King's library or IT services or facilities.
-Breach of these regulations may be a disciplinary matter under King's misconduct regulations (see paragraph 6.4.15).
-These regulations also explain what monitoring of IT and library facilities is undertaken, and in what limited circumstances the content of messages might have to be disclosed, in accordance with relevant legal frameworks. - 6.5 King's policies include its Email Usage Policy, breaches of which may be a disciplinary matter under the misconduct regulations (see paragraph 6.4.15).

-6.6 King's policies can be found here:
+- 5.4.19 The Student Complaints Procedure, which explains the procedures which students should use if they have a complaint, including applicable time limits for lodging complaints, and which also explains where students can obtain assistance or advice in relation to complaints (or potential complaints). - 5.4.20 Regulations relating to King's Academic Board, which has responsibility for awarding degrees and other qualifications, and is also responsible for regulating student academic misconduct (for example, plagiarism by students) and student discipline. - 5.4.21 Regulations which apply to anyone using King's library or IT services or facilities.
+Breach of these regulations may be a disciplinary matter under King's misconduct regulations (see paragraph 5.4.15).
+These regulations also explain what monitoring of IT and library facilities is undertaken, and in what limited circumstances the content of messages might have to be disclosed, in accordance with relevant legal frameworks. - 5.5 King's policies include its Email Usage Policy, breaches of which may be a disciplinary matter under the misconduct regulations (see paragraph 5.4.15). - 5.6 The key King's policies can be found here: